pkgconf/pkgconf/CONTRIBUTING.md

 are not permitted.

-If tools are used during the development of a contribution, the contribution remains responsible for the final work.
+If tools are used during the development of a contribution, the contributor remains responsible for the final work.
 The submitted contribution must reflect deliberate human authorship and the contributor must be able to clearly describe its origin.